 Our planet is made of rocks and minerals.
 But what are minerals, exactly?
 What distinguishes them from other materials?
 What kind of physical properties do they have?
 How can we identify and distinguish among different minerals?
 To answer these questions, student activity booklets include hands-on exercises that examine the topics of crystal shapes, hardness, cleavage, fracture, transparency, refraction, colour, and magnetism.

 Contents: 25 mineral samples, goniometer, streak plate, magnet, compass, various metal objects, student activity booklets, and teacher's notes.
-(Junior/Int)
+(Junior/Intermediate)

 Is the moon made of green cheese?
 Is the sky really falling?
 How do astronauts go to the bathroom in space?
 The answers to these questions are no, yes, and you'll just have to see for yourself!
 Discover the world of astronomy as you take a tour of our solar system, get a good look at a real meteorite, visit with astronauts on the Space Shuttle, and more!